Persistence of Heterodimensional Cycles: Introduction

-It is well-known that every point in a transitive, uniformly hyperbolic set $\Lambda$ is a limit point of hyperbolic periodic points (with the same dimension of the unstable manifold as $\Lambda$), and the $C^r$-closure of invariant manifolds of these periodic points contains the stable and unstable manifolds of $\Lambda$, see e.g. \cite[Theorem 6.4.15]{KH95}.
+It is well-known that every point in a transitive, uniformly hyperbolic set $\Lambda$ is a limit point of hyperbolic periodic points (with the same dimension of the unstable manifolds equal to $ind(\Lambda)$), and the $C^r$-closure of invariant manifolds of these periodic points contains the stable and unstable sets of $\Lambda$, see e.g. \cite[Theorem 6.4.15]{KH95}.
 Hence, whenever we have heterodimensional dynamics involving two such sets, we can always obtain, by an arbitrarily small perturbation, a heterodimensional cycle associated with some hyperbolic periodic orbits.
 Thus, Theorem \ref{thm:persis_hdd} implies

-\begin{cor} Any dynamical system of class $C^r$ ($r=2,\ldots,\infty,\omega$) having heterodimensional dynamics of coindex 1 can be $C^r$-approximated by a system which has $C^1$-robust heterodimensional dynamics. \end{cor}
+\begin{cora} Any dynamical system of class $C^r$ ($r=1,\ldots,\infty,\omega$) having heterodimensional dynamics of coindex 1 can be $C^r$-approximated by a system which has $C^1$-robust heterodimensional dynamics. \end{cora}

 We stress that the results hold true, in particular, in the real-analytic case ($r=\omega$): given a real-analytic dynamical system on a real-analytic manifold we consider any complex neighborhood $\mathcal{M}$ of this manifold such that the system admits a holomorphic extension on $\mathcal{M}$; then the $C^\omega$-topology in Theorem \ref{thm:persis_hdd} and Corollary \ref{cor:persis_hdd} is the topology of uniform convergence on compacta in $\mathcal{M}$.